 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner (except final evening), snacks, water, soft drinks and hot drinks, local wine and beer, return transfers to the boat from the local airport, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (3 per full boat), tanks, weights and weightbelts, Nautilus Lifelines.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (complete set incl dive computer US$ 175 for the week, no wetsuits for rent), port and park fee US$ 150 per week.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (complete set incl dive computer and night dive light US$ 225 for the week), port and park fee US$ 150 per week.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

-Optional extras: Nitrox (7 nights - US$ 100), dive insurance, torch US$ 8 per night, limited quantity of 15 litre tanks, restaurant meal on final evening.
+Optional extras: Nitrox (7 nights - US$ 100), dive insurance, limited quantity of 15 litre tanks, restaurant meal on final evening.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).